 Even among researchers working with NIR spectroscopy, there are several avenues of investigation.
-Beyond blood glucose, it is possible to detect glycated proteins (proteins that have bonded to glucose) in hair and fingernails, in the aqueous humors of the eye, and in urine.
+Beyond blood glucose, it is possible to detect glycated proteins (proteins that have bonded to glucose) in hair and fingernails, in the aqueous humours of the eye, and in urine.

-Two of the most promising methods under investigation include the use of near infrared light to measure blood glucose directly through the skin, with much the same functional design as a pulse oximeter.
+Two of the most promising methods under investigation include the use of near-infrared light to measure blood glucose directly through the skin, with much the same functional design as a pulse oximeter.
 Another method under investigation involves the use of fingernails as a testing sample.

 The largest hurdle researchers face when developing a new non-invasive testing protocol for diabetes is the creation of standardized models for interpreting results.
-Measurement parameters must account for absorption patterns, linear uptake rates, and countless other factors that doctors and scientist must understand to develop a repeatable and standardized model for interpreting and predicting spectra response.
-There are also variations across human characteristics and these variations must also be neutralized to allow for standardization of a new protocol.
+Measurement parameters must account for absorption patterns, linear uptake rates, and countless other factors that doctors and scientists must understand to develop a repeatable and standardized model for interpreting and predicting spectra response.
+There are also variations across human characteristics and these variations must also be neutralized to allow for the standardization of a new protocol.

-Near Infrared and the Diagnostic Window
+Near-Infrared and the Diagnostic Window

-Much of the optical sensing technology for biomedical applications centers around the near infrared due to a peculiar phenomenon researchers refer to as the diagnostic window, or the optical window.
+Much of the optical sensing technology for biomedical applications centers around the near-infrared due to a peculiar phenomenon researchers refer to as the diagnostic window or the optical window.

-Light absorption by human tissues is wavelength specific.
+Light absorption by human tissues is wavelength-specific.
 Proteins and DNA absorb the ultraviolet (UV) spectrum, visible light is absorbed by hemoglobin in the blood, and the infrared range is highly absorbed by water.
-At the very end of the visible spectrum, however, and into the near infrared (NIR) range between 650 nm and 1100 nm, there is little absorption by water or hemoglobin and less scattering than in the UV and visible ranges.
+At the very end of the visible spectrum, however, and into the near-infrared (NIR) range between 650 nm and 1100 nm, there is little absorption by water or hemoglobin and less scattering than in the UV and visible ranges.
 And, most importantly, it is possible to use light in this range on living subjects without causing tissue damage.

 In a darkened room, shine a strong flashlight through the palm of your hand.
 Looking at the back of your hand, you will see a red spot of light on the back of the hand.
-What you see is the tail end of the spectrum of visible light, the red light between 650-750 nm, which falls within the optical diagnostic window of 650-1100 nm
+What you see is the tail end of the spectrum of visible light, the red light between 650-750 nm, which falls within the optical diagnostic window of rn650-1100 nm

 NIR Raman Spectroscopy

 Recent experiments in the development of optical biosensors couple the optical window available in the Vis/NIR range with the molecular fingerprinting specificity of Raman spectroscopy.
-The potential of this technique is very promising, but the added complexity of raman analysis increases the barriers to developing standardized diagnostic models.
+The potential of this technique is very promising, but the added complexity of Raman analysis increases the barriers to developing standardized diagnostic models.

 Glycated Nail Protein Suitability for Diabetes Testing

-Because glucose testing is of vital importance to a growing diabetic population, and because the demand for glucose sensors represents 85% of the biosensors market, Biomedical device developers are in a race to present the next wave advancement in blood monitoring technology.
+Because glucose testing is of vital importance to a growing diabetic population, and because the demand for glucose sensors represents 85% of the biosensors market, Biomedical device developers are in a race to present the next wave of advancement in blood monitoring technology.

 One line of investigation involves the assay of glycated keratin proteins.
 Keratin, the protein that makes up our fingernails and hair, can bond with glucose.
 This glycation has a linear relationship to blood glucose levels over time.
 Researchers seeking a spectral model for diagnosing diabetes choose fingernails due to observable differences in nail characteristics of diabetics.
-For the purposes of developing a standardized model, fingernails are also preferable because there is less growth rate variation than for hair.
+For the purposes of developing a standardized model, fingernails are also preferable because there is less growth-rate variation than for hair.

-The use of fingernail clippings in this method has the potential to improve testing for initial diagnosis of diabetes, especially in developing nations.
+The use of fingernail clippings in this method has the potential to improve testing for the initial diagnosis of diabetes, especially in developing nations.
 Fingernail clippings can be collected without pain and without requiring special training.
 Additionally, psychological and cultural attitudes regarding fingernail clippings are relaxed compared to bodily fluids like blood; and since they are stable, fingernails can be stored without refrigeration for several weeks without loss of sample viability.

 For testing, fingernail samples are ground and mixed with a reactive agent.
 Because nails are not very permeable to these reactive agents, the samples require preparation time and possibly further processing.
 This method, while minimally invasive, does still require expert sample preparation that should be done in a lab by trained personnel and, unfortunately, will not be suitable for home glucose monitoring.